amisteromid/DynamicGT/README.md

 Execute the training script with your prepared .h5 file.

 ## **Running inference**
+To perform inference with a pre-trained model:
-Download the model from [Google Drive](https://drive.google.com/file/d/1puehNHhu6JSjH-ZZetdNaVo6ftU-Oj1x/view?usp=sharing) put input structures in input_structures folder and use predict_with_model notebook to use the model. visualization can also be done using p_to_bfactor with blue to gray to red spectrum showing predicted probablity of 0 to 1.
+1. Obtain the pre-trained model from [Google Drive](https://drive.google.com/file/d/1puehNHhu6JSjH-ZZetdNaVo6ftU-Oj1x/view?usp=sharing)
+2. Place your input structures in the input_structures/ folder. use predict_with_model notebook to use the model. visualization can also be done using p_to_bfactor with blue to gray to red spectrum showing predicted probablity of 0 to 1.
 ## **Citation**
 Accompanying paper